When do I need a Building Permit?

 Within twenty four (24) hours excluding weekends for properties with existing public water service.
 For properties without existing public water service it may take approximately two weeks.

-Im going on vacation; what can I do about my bill?
+I’m going on vacation; what can I do about my bill?

 You can sign up for AutoPay and have your payment automatically deducted or you can prepay your account, based on your average monthly bill before you leave.

-What should I do if Im having a water emergency inside my home?
+What should I do if I’m having a water emergency inside my home?

 What should I do if I find that I have a leak?

-Per Resolution #235, homes constructed after 7/29/80 require a shut-off valve on the customer side of the Towns meter.
+Per Resolution #235, homes constructed after 7/29/80 require a shutoff valve on the customer side of the Town’s meter.
 Location of customer valves may vary.
-Proper installation places them within 1-2 ft of the Towns meter.
+Proper installation places them within 1-2 ft of the Town’s meter.
 These valves are for customers to shut off their water if a leak occurs.
-To prepare for home disasters, it is a good practice to locate your customer shut-off valve.
-If customer shut-off valve cannot be located, contact the Water Dept. to turn off the towns meter.
+To prepare for home disasters, it is a good practice to locate your customer shutoff valve.
+If customer shutoff valve cannot be located, contact the Water Dept. to turn off the town’s meter.
 If these situations occur after hours, a fee may be assessed to your account.
-For your future protection and convenience, please consider having a customer shut-off valve installed.
+For your future protection and convenience, please consider having a customer shutoff valve installed.

 What is the sales tax rate for Payson?

-Payson's sales tax rate is 8.72%, which includes 5.6% State Tax, 1% Gila County Tax, and 2.12% Town of Payson tax.
-Please see our tax code document for more information.
+Payson's sales tax rate is 9.48%, which includes 5.6% State Tax, 1% Gila County Tax, and 2.88% Town of Payson tax.

 What is the rental tax rate for Payson?